oraclize/docs/source/includes/_eos.md

 The EOS platform supports both C and C++ as programming languages for contracts, however the current Oraclize integration currently supports **C++ only**.

 <aside class="notice">
-Oraclize is currently integrated with the EOSIO Public "Jungle" Testnet only.
-The integration with the EOSIO Mainnet and other networks will launch in the coming weeks.
+Oraclize is currently integrated with EOSIO Mainnet and Public "Jungle" Testnet.
 </aside>

-To know more about the **[EOSIO Public "Jungle" Testnet](http://jungle.cryptolions.io/)**, the first EOS network where Oraclize has launched, you can visit the [official website of the testnet](http://jungle.cryptolions.io/).

 ## Rationale

 The interaction between Oraclize and an EOS contract is asynchronous.
 Any request for data is composed of two steps:

 * Firstly, in the most common case, a transaction executing a given action of a contract is broadcasted by a user.
 That action contains a special instruction which instructs Oraclize to execute an offchain task (like the data fetching from a Web API or [potentially much more](#data-sources)).
-* Secondly, according to the parameters of such request, Oraclize will fetch or compute a result, build, sign and broadcast the transaction carrying the result.
-In the default configuration, such transaction will execute a `callback` action which should be placed in the contract by its developer: for this reason, this transaction is referred in the documentation as the Oraclize callback transaction.
+* Secondly, according to the parameters of said request, Oraclize will fetch or compute a result, build, sign and broadcast the transaction carrying the result.
+In the default configuration, this transaction will execute a `callback` action which should be placed in the contract by its developer: for this reason, the transaction is referred to in the documentation as the Oraclize callback transaction.

 As said in previous sections, one of the fundamental characteristics of Oraclize is the capability of returning data to a contract together with one or more proofs of authenticity backing the data.
 The generation of an authenticity proof is optional and it must be configured by the EOS contract developer when the request for data is initiated.
 Oraclize always recommends the use of authenticity proofs for production deployments.